kelvinconrad/fuse-Blog/README.md

 2. Open varible.scss file
 3. Find variable $colors and edit key yellow in it to color you want

+## Using Css Preprocessors
+If you have knowledge of css preprocessors, you can edit the source code file in sass folder to have a theme with a higher degree of customization than editing the CSS files.
+I used SCSS as css Preprocessors.

 ## Bugs and Issues